ideAxel/Deep-Learning-Volatility/README.md

 # In this repo you will find :

--The main file
+-The main file : main.ipynb
--The c++ file with the hardcoding of the Neural Net and the gradient
--The compilation output to use the code easily
--The config file for the c++ compilation if needed
+-The c++ file with the hardcoding of the Neural Net and the gradient : cppNeuralNet.cpp -The compilation output to use the code easily : cppNeuralNet.cp311-win_amd64.pyd -The config file for the c++ compilation if needed   : setup.py

 # The youtube video :
 ajouter le lien de la vidéo